openebs/website/docs/main/user-guides/replicated-storage-user-guide/additional-information/upgrade-re.md

 ## Upgrading Replicated Storage

-Replicated Storage (a.k.a Replicated Engine and f.k.a Mayastor) supports seamless upgrades starting with target version 2.1.0 and later, and source versions 2.0.0 and later.
+Replicated Storage (a.k.a Replicated Engine or Mayastor) supports seamless upgrades starting with target version 2.1.0 and later, and source versions 2.0.0 and later.
 To upgrade from a previous version (1.0.5 or prior) to 2.1.0 or later, visit [Legacy Upgrade Support](../advanced-operations/legacy-upgrade.md).

 ### Supported Upgrade Paths